ana-luisa-costa/FidelityGNNs/README.md

 ## Overview

 FidelityGNNs is a systematic benchmark for GNN explanations in PPM based on fidelity.
-It includes the architecture of a GNN model in src/gnn4ppm, several explanation methods applied for GNNs in src/explainers, fidelity permutation conputations in src/fidelity, and benchmarks performed in src/benchmark.
+It includes the architecture of a GNN model in src/gnn4ppm, several explanation methods applied for GNNs in src/explainers, fidelity permutation computations in src/fidelity, and benchmarks performed in src/benchmark.
 This repository supports the publication "Fidelity Benchmark for GNN Explanations in Predictive Process Monitoring".

 ## Setup